renatoms88/MDLText/README.md

         -3 -- the path to a file in libsvm format

-   -c class: document class (necessary only when input_type = 0) -t tokenizer_id : set the type of tokenizer (default 1)
+   -c class: document class (necessary only when input_type = 0) -b batch_tfidf : set wheter the TF-IDF weight will be calculated in batch learning or does not (default 1)
-       1 -- tokenizer A: Convert any non-alphanumeric char to whitespace and tokenize by space 2 -- tokenizer B: Tokenize by {. , ; space enter return tab} and preserve the first
+       0 -- false: the TF-IDF weigth will be calculated incrementally 1 -- true: the TF-IDF will be calculated in batch, that is by using information of all training documents -t tokenizer_id : set the type of tokenizer (default 1) 1 -- tokenizer A: Convert any non-alphanumeric char to whitespace and tokenize by space 2 -- tokenizer B: Tokenize by {. , ; space enter return tab} and preserve the first